GoInterject/GoInterject.github.io/bApps/InterjectTraining/Budget/BudgetModule.md

 ### [ Budget Template ](/bApps/InterjectTraining/Budget/BudgetTemplate.html)

-The Local Budget Template is a report that sites can download and manage independantly, giving a lot of freedom and control to how money is budgeted to their accounts.
-Included with this tool is the Budget Upload Tool where controllers can dump budgeted accounts altogether in one fell swoop.
+The Local Budget Template is a report that sites can download and manage independantly, providing additional control to how money is budgeted to accounts.
+Included with this tool is the Budget Upload Tool, where controllers can dump budgeted accounts all together.

 ### [ Control Center ](/bApps/InterjectTraining/Budget/ControlCenter.html)

-The Control Center which controls who has access to save to Budgets and when the data will flow from the Budget Module into Interject.
+Controls who has access to save to Budgets and when the data will flow from the Budget Module into Interject.

 ### [ Budget Change Query ](/bApps/InterjectTraining/Budget/BudgetChangeQuery.html)

-The Budget Change Query Tool which provides different views to how Budgets have changed over the budget season.
+The Budget Change Query Tool provides different views to how Budgets have changed over the budget season.